zephyrproject-rtos/zephyr/doc/connectivity/networking/api/lwm2m.rst

      - Try to recover network connection.
 Then restart the client by calling :c:func:`lwm2m_rd_client_start`.
        This might also indicate configuration issue.

-Sending of data in the table above refers to calling :c:func:`lwm2m_send_cb` or by writing into of of the observed resources where observation would trigger a notify message.
+Sending of data in the table above refers to calling :c:func:`lwm2m_send_cb` or by writing into one of the observed resources where observation would trigger a notify message.
 Receiving of data refers to receiving read, write or execute operations from the server.
 Application can register callbacks for these operations.

 Configuring lifetime and activity period